ellenli/ellenli.github.io/_posts/2017-03-18-publishing_from_bear_to_jekyll_part_2.md

 As far as I know, here are my implementation tasks:

 1. Find notes from Bear (stored in iCloud) tagged `#public`
-2. Copy those posts to my website's repo and convert them to markdown files
+2. Copy those posts to my website's repo and convert them to `.md` files
 3. Clean up the formatting
 4. Commit/push to publish them
 5. Automatic publishing for all new `#public` notes